 water.
 And essentially it is dirty water which has been turned brown due to the

 rust sediment in the pipes.
 This water can stain clothes, leave a film on

 crockery and glasses and can cause the water to be brown through the tap

 If you want to protect your belongings and avoid a brown bath, upgrade your water pipes.
 Clear water is healthy and vital for washing, hygiene and general wellbeing.
 It will also eliminate the need for a higher than normal reliance on detergents and cleaners to keep your items clean because of the brown water.
 This can help save money and the environment.

-Could your gutters handle a freak hail storm?
+We don’t often talk about the importance of gutter maintenance.
+But could your gutters handle a freak hail storm?
 Is your water tank well maintained to ensure any overflow of water is stored in the tank?

 Much of QLD is desperate need for a heavy downpour (or many) to fill water tanks and our dams to prevent water restrictions coming into place.
 Let alone the stress on our farmers and rural communities who rely on rain for their crops and general living.

 But while we hope for rain, the odd storm can bring the unexpected occurrence of hail.
 It’s important to check your gutters and downpipes to ensure they can handle not only a heavy downpour but hail as well.